[4 Steps] Django Social Login with Facebook

 You have installed Django successfully.
 Your project is up and running.

-This step is well explained in Django project tutorial for beginners.
+This step is well explained in the Django project tutorial for beginners.

 In this Django social login with Facebook tutorial, we are using the social-auth-app-django Python module for social authentication.